PACC COVID-19 UPDATES

 - K-12 schools.

-- (Excludes activities related to non-contact and limited contact sports; skills training for all sports; pools and aquatic centers.)
+- (Excludes all activities related to non-contact and limited contact sports; skills training, practice, and scrimmages for all sports; and pools and aquatic centers.)

 - Older adult day care services and senior centers.